LeSourdsville Lake Amusement Park: 2000s

 On January 24, 2003, Couch's LeSourdsville Lake RV Super Center held its grand opening at the park.
 The park's old dormitory used during the 1990 season, was remodeled and made a part of the new store and showroom.
 "With the opening of the ....Super Center, we are one step closer to fulfilling our ultimate goal of establishing an RV and amusement park combination." said Couch in a Middletown Journal interview.

 In April, local media began questioning the status of the park for 2003.
 After several days passed, the Middletown Journal reported that the park may open for the 2003 season.
 "There's definitely a possibility that we could open this year.
 I'm not saying that will happen," said a publicist with Expo Management & Ad Agency in Cincinnati, which was hired to handle marketing for Couch's camper company.

 A press release stated that several options are being considered for the park, including 1) updating the rides and creating a "more competitive" atmosphere, 2) running the park as is with a new management team and 3) selling the park.

 Couch filed a lawsuit against the Pugh management group for non-payment of bills and rental fees totaling more than $100,000.
 The courts dismissed the lawsuit because the management group had filed for bankruptcy.

 In February 2004, former Peony Park enthusiasts, Carl Jennings announced that he was seeking to purchase the park.
 A deal could not be reached with Couch.

-On May 17, 2006, it was announced that most of the rides would be sold and that the park would not open as a traditional amusement park in the future.
+By May 2006, most of the rides were sold.

 In 2009, the park's steel roller coaster, The Serpent, received a second life, as it opened in May 2009 under the same name at Kokomo's Family Fun Center in Saginaw, Michigan.

 The park was featured on the History Channel's Life After People: The Series.
 The show explored how weathering was eating away at the park and how it will be unrecognizable in 20 years without human maintenance.
 One of the closed rides, the Screechin' Eagle, was featured in Life After People: The Series and collapsed after 20 years after disappearance of humans.